About the Class

 Musical Theater: Acting through Song is an introductory class focused on turning a song into a dramatic performance.
 You’ll begin by developing healthy singing habits to ensure vocal health and longevity.
 Working closely with an accompanist and the instructor, you’ll learn and perform a full musical theatre piece, focusing on how to analyze text, rhythm, and phrasing to bring the song to life as a cohesive scene.
 The experience culminates with you performing and recording your final song in the Alliance Theatre’s Black Box space to use in future reels.

-This class been repeated multiple times.
+This class can be repeated multiple times.

 Find Your Session

-3 sessions available
+2 sessions available

 Monday